Thoracic Imaging Vector

 87. How would atelectasis show up on a chest x-ray?

-It would show patchy or plate-like infiltrates.
+It would appear as patchy or plate-like infiltrates.

 It would show a concave superior interface/border or basilar infiltrates with a meniscus.